4rthb/plotme/README.md

 ### Use python3, as well as pip3 to install the dependencies

-### Dependencies: seaborn, matplotlib, pandas, argparse, re, ast
+### Dependencies: seaborn, matplotlib, pandas, argparse, re, ast, itertools